Spine Surgeons conducting a Cervical spine procedure

 Diagnosis:

 Diagnosing dextrocurvature involves a comprehensive evaluation by a healthcare professional.
-This typically includes a physical examination, imaging studies such as X-rays or MRIs, and a detailed patient history to identify potential causes and assess the severity of the curvature.
+This typically includes a physical examination, imaging studies such as X-rays or MRIs.
+In addition, a detailed patient history is requested to identify potential causes and assess the severity of the curvature.

 Non-Surgical Treatment: